michal-piatek/michal-piatek.github.io/_posts/2018-11-02-o-reilly-software-architecture-conference-london-2018.md

 Stefan Tilkov described 10 diseases of software architecture

 1. **Over-generalization drive**

-  Symptom - Seeing commonalities in everything and turning them into generic solutions.
+Symptom: *Seeing commonalities in everything and turning them into generic solutions*

 Stefan told a funny anecdote about stages of architect career: